Fourmile Travel Management Area

 Aliases: Collegiate Peaks Overlook, Shields Gulch, McGee Gulch

 This large area includes BLM, Forest Service and state lands.
-It caters to a wide variety of outdoor recreationists, from four-wheelers to mountain bikers and horseback riders.
-Depending on when you visit, parts of it may seem overrun, but in reality large chunks of it are always quiet, secluded and inviting to wildlife watchers.
+This is a one lane road, with little to no pull outs that caters to a wide variety of outdoor recreationists, including four-wheelers, mountain bikers, horseback riders, and hikers.
+Depending on when you visit, parts of it may seem overrun, but there are areas that are quiet, secluded and inviting to bird/wildlife watchers.
 The western part of this area, just east of Johnson Village near the Collegiate Peaks Overlook, has the best pinyon-juniper habitat in the county and is a classic spot for Pinyon Jay among other specialties.
 For the best birding opportunities, drive the good-quality Road 304 past the overlook.

 County: Chaffee